dzh200311/dzh200311/README.md

 Currently, I am planning to delve deeper into CS and get a good offer for my master degree.

 ## Contributions
-If you have any suggestions or ideas for my projects, feel free to raise an issue or submit a pull request.
+If you have any suggestions or ideas for my suck projects, feel free to raise an issue or submit a pull request.
 I'm open to collaboration and improvement.

 Thanks for visiting my GitHub profile!
 Looking forward to connecting and collaborating with you. 🚀